Relintai/broken_seals/README.md

 This contains a port of [TokageItLab's SkeletonEditor pr](https://github.com/godotengine/godot/pull/45699).\
 The original godot source will likely work too if you want that for some reason.

-Also the engine needs to have some engine modules built in.
+The engine needs to have some engine modules built in.
 For example:

-Except for a few scripts, entities, spells and auras are handled by the [entity_spell_system](https://github.com/Relintai/entity_spell_system) module c++ side.
+- Except for a few scripts, entities, spells and auras are handled by the [entity_spell_system](https://github.com/Relintai/entity_spell_system) module, on the c++ side.

-Threading is handled by [ThreadPool](https://github.com/Relintai/thread_pool).
+- Threading is handled by [ThreadPool](https://github.com/Relintai/thread_pool).

-The terrain is handled by [Terraman](https://github.com/Relintai/terraman.git).
+- The terrain is handled by [Terraman](https://github.com/Relintai/terraman.git).

-Most of the models are imported as MeshDataResources, these are meshes that are meant to be merged.
+- Most of the models are imported as MeshDataResources, these are meshes that are meant to be merged.
 These come from the [MeshDataResource](https://github.com/Relintai/mesh_data_resource) module.
 Currently I'm working on the mesh_data_resource_editor addon that will enable these to be edited directly inside the editor.